SpyicyDev/macblock/docs/REPO_AUDIT_REPORT.md

 ## 8) CI / Quality Coverage Gaps (Coverage Gap)

 - CI covers formatting/lint/types/tests well, but does not include packaging build checks on PR/push or a Dependabot configuration.
 Dependency vulnerability scanning (e.g., pip-audit/safety) is possible, but ROI is limited here because runtime dependencies are currently empty.
-- Ruff runs its default rule set (no `[tool.ruff]` config); if you want stricter quality/security checks, consider enabling additional rule families.
+- Ruff has an explicit `[tool.ruff]` config; consider enabling additional rule families incrementally if you want stricter checks.
 - Repo-wide scans found no TODO/FIXME/XXX markers in `src/` or `tests/`, and no `shell=True` usage.

 ## Recommendations (Prioritized)